1964 British football match-fixing scandal

-The British betting scandal of 1964 was a scandal in English association football in which ten professional players were gaoled for offences arising from match fixing.
+The British betting scandal of 1964 was a scandal in English association football in which ten professional players were jailed for offences arising from match fixing.

 History

 Former Scottish youth international and Swindon Town, Plymouth Argyle, St Johnstone and Mansfield Town player Jimmy Gauld over several years systematically interfered with matches in the Football League, enticing players into betting on the outcome of fixed matches.
-It was when he learned that players at one of his former clubs – Mansfield Town – had been paid by Tranmere Rovers players to lose a game that Gauld first became involved in match-fixing.
+It was when he learned that players at one of his former clubs, Mansfield Town, had been paid by Tranmere Rovers players to lose a game that Gauld first became involved in match-fixing.

-In late 1962, Gauld approached Sheffield Wednesday player David Layne, a former team-mate at Swindon Town, to identify a target game.
+In late 1962, Gauld approached Sheffield Wednesday player David Layne, a former team mate at Swindon, to identify a target game.
 Layne suggested that Wednesday were likely to lose their match on 1 December 1962 against Ipswich Town and suggested to his fellow players Peter Swan and Tony Kay that they ensure the outcome.
-The three all bet against their own side in the match, which Ipswich Town won 2–0 with two goals from Ray Crawford.
-In an interview with The Times newspaper in July 2006, Peter Swan said "We lost the game fair and square, but I still don’t know what I’d have done if we’d been winning.
+The three all bet against their own side in the match, which Ipswich won 2–0 with two goals from Ray Crawford.
+In an interview with The Times newspaper in July 2006, Peter Swan said "We lost the game fair and square, but I still don't know what I'd have done if we'd been winning.
 It would have been easy for me to give away a penalty or even score an own goal.
-Who knows?”.
+Who knows?".

-On the same day, two other matches (both in the Fourth Division) were 'fixed' by Gauld and his syndicate: Lincoln City's home match against Brentford (Brentford won 3-1) and Oldham Athletic's home match against York City (Oldham won 3-2).
+On the same day, two other matches, both in the Fourth Division, were "fixed" by Gauld and his syndicate: Lincoln City's 3–1 home defeat against Brentford, and Oldham Athletic's 3–2 home victory over York City.

-The following year, Gauld's betting syndicate tried to fix the result of a match between Bradford Park Avenue and Bristol Rovers (played on 20 April 1963); consequently, two Bristol Rovers players – goalkeeper Esmond Million and inside-forward Keith Williams – were named in the Sunday People as having taken bribes to 'throw' the match (which had ended in a 2–2 draw).
+The following year, Gauld's betting syndicate tried to fix the result of a match played on 20 April 1963 between Bradford Park Avenue and Bristol Rovers; consequently, two Bristol Rovers players – goalkeeper Esmond Million and inside-forward Keith Williams – were named in the Sunday People as having taken bribes to "throw" the match, which had ended in a 2–2 draw.
 Million and Williams were fined and banned from football for life, as was Mansfield Town player Brian Phillips, who had made the initial approach to Million.

-On 4 August 1963, Ken Thomson of Hartlepools United confessed in the Sunday People that he had bet with Gauld's syndicate on Hartlepools United losing a game at Exeter City earlier that year (he would subsequently be banned for life by the Football Association).
-A week later, Jimmy Gauld was named by the Sunday People as the 'mastermind' behind the bribes ring.
+On 4 August 1963, Ken Thomson of Hartlepools United confessed in the Sunday People that he had bet with Gauld's syndicate on Hartlepools losing a game at Exeter City earlier that year (he would subsequently be banned for life by The Football Association).
+A week later, Gauld was named by the Sunday People as the "mastermind" behind the bribes ring.